karthik-kalakada/mkdocs/docs/CUDdiscounts.md

 coverage, and overall utilization, giving you a clear, at-a-glance understanding of your cloud savings investments.

-Detailed Analysis of SPs and RIs in Use:

  - SPs Tracking: Track the savings, utilization, and coverage of your Savings Plans on a monthly, quarterly, and cumulative basis.
 CloudPi offers interactive charts and graphs to help you assess the performance of each plan over time, identifying trends and making